-What is a Hot Tub - Ultimate Beginner's Guide
+What is a Hot Tub and How Does it Work - Ultimate Beginner's Guide

 You’ve probably already got a basic idea of what hot tubs are otherwise, you wouldn’t be thinking about getting one.
 You know the water circulates, and it’s supposed to be very relaxing and luxurious, but what else do you know?